 - Insert and turn the ignition key to the run position without starting.

-- All error codes are cleared and CHECK ENGINE icon disappeared.
+- All error codes are cleared and the CHECK ENGINE icon disappeared.

 So what’s the purpose of disconnecting the battery terminals when you have error codes and the check engine light?